CJDennis/codeception-batch/README.md

 Place the `codecept.cmd` file in the same directory as `codecept.phar` and make sure that both that directory and PHP are available in the current Windows `%PATH%` environment variable.

-The options are to run the `codecept` batch file are:
+The options to run the `codecept` batch file are:

 `codecept --<type>[-group][-html] [<name>]`
 or